myrlaf25/myREADMEgenerator/README.md

 I built this project in order to expand my abilities as a developer and to save time for the user while working on their project.
 This will create a professional README file quick and simple.
 This application allows user to create a professional README.md file.
 This app uses Node.js and inquirer to create prompts for the user to answer some questions and then creates a README document, which will be generated, when the user responds to all prompts.

+Link to walk-through video of this README app- https://youtu.be/i9xBpaW16r0
 ## Table of Contents

 -[Description](#description)